espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Static Snare.md

 **Failure** The target takes 1 persistent,electricity damage and takes a -1 circumstance penalty to saving throws against electricity effects for as long as the persistent electricity damage lasts.

 **Critical Failure** As failure, and the target attracts nearby dirt and dust.
-If the target is or becomes [[Invisible]], it's merely [[Hidden]] to creatures that have sight as a precise sense.
+If the target is or becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]], it's merely [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] to creatures that have sight as a precise sense.
 This effect lasts as long as the persistent electricity damage does.